timjbray/jekyll-now/_posts/2019-03-26-MacOS-diskspace-critical.md

 > Time for a proper disk clean up!

 There are plenty of commercial tools that will help.
-But, as an engineer, I prefer to know how things work and wanted to do it manually.
+But, wearing my engineer's hat, I prefer to know how things work and wanted to do it manually.

 ![macos-storage]({{ site.baseurl }}/images/macos-storage.png)

-Running through the process below, I was able to free up about 50Gb of space.
+Running through the process below, I was able to free up more than 50Gb of space.

 1. Table of contents
 {:toc}